Treatment disclosure is one of the most important parts of buying natural colored gemstones with confidence.

 Dyeing

 Dyeing changes or strengthens color.
-It is more common in porous materials and lower-value goods than in fine faceted sapphires and rubies.
-For buyers seeking natural colored gemstones, dyed stones should be identified clearly.
+It is more common in porous materials and lower-value goods than in fine faceted sapphires and rubies. for gem lovers seeking natural colored gemstones, dyed stones should be identified clearly.

 Coating